 Add To Favorites

-To make the pointed end of your banner, on the bottom of a large sheet of white construction paper, use a ruler and Crayola® Construction Paper™ Crayons to mark a triangle.
+Once students have completed their illustrations, make the pointed end of the banner.
+On the bottom of a large sheet of white construction paper, use a ruler and Crayola® Construction Paper™ Crayons to mark a triangle.
 Cut out the triangle with Crayola® Scissors.
+Assist students with this step, and the ones to follow, as needed.

 At the other end of the banner, fold over the edge about 2 inches from the top.
 Cut a piece of colorful yarn long enough to make a hanger.
 Tie the yarn in a loop.
-Put Crayola® School Glue along the inside of the crease in the banner.
-Lay the yarn on the
+Put Crayola® School Glue along the inside of the crease in the banner

-Covr your work area with recycled newspaper.
+Students cover work area with recycled newspaper.
 Put on a Crayola® Art Smock.
-Paint over your drawing with Crayola® Washable Tempera and So Big® Brushes.
-The crayon will resist the paint and make designs pop from your banner.
+Paint over drawings with Crayola® Washable Tempera and So Big® Brushes.
+The crayon will resist the paint and make designs pop from the banner.
 Dry overnight.

 To add sparkle, decorate your banner with Crayola® Glitter Glue.